Montana-Media-Arts/webDesignFall2024/_docs/topic-06/03-table-style/02-page.md

 ## Borders

 By default, a table is rendered without borders.
-Using the code snippet below, the table outline, heading coloums and rows, and cells will all be given a **border**.
+Using the code snippet below, the table outline, heading columns and rows, and cells will all be given a **border**.

-A `border=""` attribute is broken-up into 3 componets: width, style, and color.
-We will get more into borders with CSS, so for now, this is the basic border styling for tables.
+A `border=""` attribute has three components: width, style, and color.
+We will explore borders more with CSS, but for now, this is the basic border styling for tables.

 This style element effectively states _"a border 1 pixel wide, drawn as a solid line, in black."_